 In one version of model (A), the flame edge is defined by setting a threshold or seeking the local maximum gradient of conditional number densities based on the distribution of conditional number density $\rho{I,c}$.
 An alternative model uses an anisotropic diffusion filter before the determination of the maximum gradient.
-The spatial differences between the thresholding and maximum gradient methods are discussed in section 4.
-The differences are limited to only a few pixels ($\sim 0.1 \text{ mm}$).
+The spatial differences between the thresholding and maximum gradient methods are discussed in Sect.
+4. The differences are limited to only a few pixels (~ 0.1 mm).